-Here are the core responsibilities of business development managers, plus, the skills they need to succeed in their role.
+Here are the core responsibilities of business development managers, plus the skills they need to succeed.

 Business Development Manager Responsibilities

-Reach out existing customers and clients for new leads.
+- Reach out to existing customers and clients for new leads.

-Understand their company's product offerings, competitors in the industry, and the business' position in the market.
+- Understand the company's product offerings, competitors in the industry, and position in the market.

-Work closely with the sales team to ensure the BDM is creating a high-quality pipeline of new leads and prospects.
+- Work closely with the sales team to ensure the BDM creates a high-quality prospect-to-customer pipeline.

 Business Development Manager Skills